NGSENS/VR/README.md

 ![Screenshot](screenshot.png "A screenshot of the demo")

 It lists trackers found on all links listed on the [Data Is Beautiful](https://www.reddit.com/r/dataisbeautiful/) subreddit on September 7, 2016.

-It is a static version and some functionnalities are disabled.
+It is a static version and some functionnalities are disabled (authentification required).

 # Usage
 You can build the package from sources, using: